 Once again, it remains unclear what the following terms mean: 'prevented from attempting to cross the state border', 'were caught while trying to cross the state border', 'gave up after being spotted', 'directly prevented from attempting to cross' and 'results of preventive action.'
-One thing is certain, these people were not issued with the decision on refusal of entry219 as formal way to prevent someone from unlawfully entering Serbia.
+What is clear is that these people are not issued a decision on refusal of entry,259 which is the formal way to prevent someone from unlawfully entering Serbia.